nreh/ws-epaper-api/scripts/fontmaking/README.md

 - **Font2Images.py**: Generate .bmp images of characters from a fontfile (supports truetype, bcf, pdf).

-- **CreateEmpty**: Generate empty .bmp images from a characterset.
+- **CreateEmpty.py**: Generate empty .bmp images from a characterset.
 Useful when you want to create a font from scratch.

 - **Images2FontHeaders.py**: From a folder of .bmp images, create a C++ headerfile that can be imported and used by the the ws-epaper-api's `TextElement`.